Wenran-Tian/PLM-demo/README.md

 # PLM-demo
-A basic Django implementation with html&amp;mysql.
-This program is used for project management.
+This program is used for project management, implenmented by Django, HTML5 and MySQL.